We are a city rich in history and heritage.

 For most of the nineteenth century, Victoria remained the largest city in British Columbia and was the foremost in trade and commerce.
 However, with construction of the Transcontinental railway, Vancouver, as its terminus, emerged as the major west coast port and the largest city in British Columbia.

 In the twentieth century, Victoria evolved primarily as a city of government, retirement and tourism.
 The City remains, however, Canada's western naval base and home to a major fishing fleet.
 Ship building and repair, as well as forest products and machine manufacturing industries, continue as significant sources of employment.
 Increasingly, the city is developing as a marine, forestry and agricultural research centre.
-The City is also noted for its fine educational institutions which include the University of Victoria, Lester B. Pearson College of the Pacific (one of only six in the world operated by United World Colleges), and Royal Roads University.
+The City is also noted for its fine educational institutions which include the University of Victoria, Camosun College, Royal Roads Univeristy, and Lester B. Pearson College of the Pacific (one of only six in the world operated by United World Colleges).

 Today with an estimated regional population of 326,000, a moderate climate and scenic setting, Victoria has retained a very vital but comfortable quality of life.
 The City of Victoria is proud of its British heritage, its fine homes and neighbourhoods, its historic and dynamic downtown, the flowers and parks, and of course, the Inner Harbour with its vistas toward the famous Empress Hotel and the Legislative Buildings.